The United States District Court

 Attorney Admission Information

-Attorneys seeking to practice before the U.S. District Court for the District of Colorado must become members of the bar by completing an Application for Admission to the Bar of the U.S. District Court.
-Per the local rules of the court, admission requires the following:
+Attorneys seeking to practice before the U.S. District Court for the District of Colorado must first become members of its bar.
+Per the local rules of the Court [LAttyR 3], admission to the court's bar requires:

 • An active license in the highest court of a state, federal territory, or District of Columbia; and